morissonmaciel/vscode-tsc-compiler/README.md

 ## Requirements

-External TypeScript compiler (aka `tsc.exe`) must be installed to work properly.
+External TypeScript compiler (aka `tsc`) must be installed to work properly.

 You can download the compiler in [TypeScript Lang Download page](https://www.typescriptlang.org/index.html#download-links)

-> Note: be sure that TypeScript installation folder is set in `PATH` variable.
+> Note: in Windows, be sure that TypeScript installation folder is set in `PATH` variable.

 ## Extension Settings